-The last day of the Sebewaing Brewing Company was June 4, 1966.
-Today the cans are collectable and can be found in antique shops throughout Michigan.
+The last day of the Sebewaing Mi Brewing Company was June 4, 1966.
+Today the cans are collectible, case boxes, and other memorabilia and can be found online and in antique shops throughout Michigan.

 For a short period of time, the Michigan Brewing Company produced a commemorative beer styled after the Sebewaing Brewing Company’s signature beer.
 This beer was commissioned for the town of Sebewaing’s 150th-anniversary celebration in 2003.
 The commemorative-six-packs featured labels of the “Sebewaing Flying Pheasant,” “Golden Pheasant,” and the “Sport” label, showing a flying goose, duck, and pheasant.

 The Golden Pheasant beer made another appearance in 2014 during the Sebewaing Sugar Festival.
 It was made by the Tri-City Brewing Company.

 - Sebewaing Brewing Fan Site – The definitive website for all things about Sebewaing Brewing Company.

 - Jenny, Quanicassee’s Beer Drinking Bear – Saloon owner Frank Vanderbilt started collecting wild animals for a roadside zoo near Quanicassee.
 His early acquisitions was a female black bear.
 The cub was supposedly orphaned after a fire in the Clare area.
 How Frank acquired the young cub is truly unknown but it became part of the saloons attraction.

 - Local Brewing is Sustainable and Tasty – With energy resources becoming the global concern that it is, will beer disappear?
 However, it will be more likely that the beer I drink may be locally brewed in order to be sustainable as opposed to a Molson, Coors, or PBR.